AlexWorx/ALib-Class-Library/docs/pages/alib_mod_threads.md

   - \ref ALIB_DCS_ACQUIRE_SHARED_WITH(CS)
   - \ref ALIB_DCS_RELEASE_SHARED
   - \ref ALIB_DCS_RELEASE_SHARED_WITH(CS)
-- Finally, if module \alib_threads_nl is not included in an \alibdist_nl, then with debug-compilations, the macros above
-  \ref #alib::DbgAssertSingleThreaded "assert single threaded use" of \alib.
+- Finally, if module \alib_threads_nl is not included in an \alibbuild_nl, then with debug-compilations, the macros above \alib{assert;SingleThreaded;assert single threaded use} of \alib.

 The output written with assertions should be 'clickable' inside a users' IDE.
 The default output string is optimized for \https{JetBrains CLion,www.jetbrains.com/clion} and can